 At the same time, embargoes also work to get the word out there because it allows journalists to know the news beforehand.
 It gives media outlets time to write a more detailed story, rather than rushing through it.
 That means a company’s information is published by various publications all at the same time.
 It helps companies impact the market on a larger scale and makes a company appear more substantial.

 Another reason why timing is critical in public relations relates to when companies send out email pitches about their news.
 Companies need to remember that they are not the only company that the media outlet will be writing about.
 They can get up to thousands of emails a day.
 It is unreasonable to think that the email pitch that the company sends will be at the top of the list.
 So, companies need to give media outlets some time to review the material and consider whether they want to write about it.

 Additionally, it is highly possible that one email might be buried, among others, and media outlets do not look at it.
 But, there is a way to fix that.
 If a journalist does not reply to the email immediately.
 Which is very likely, companies can send out a follow-up email to remind them.
 However, they should try not to send it less than 24 hours after sending the initial email.
 Because if journalists see multiple emails over a short time, a company’s persistence may be perceived as annoying.

 4) Share on social media to further coverage

 Social media platforms have become a way of getting and receiving news these days.
-Once a journalist has written a news article about the company, they will let them know when the story will be published.
-It is also important not to harass them at this stage because publishing dates may get pushed back, and media outlets don’t owe an explanation as to why the article has been published yet.
+Once a journalist has written a news article about the company, the journalist will let them know when the story will be published.
+It is also important not to harass them at this stage because publishing dates may get pushed back.
+Media outlets don’t owe an explanation as to why the article has been published yet.

 Regardless of what step a company is in when creating their successful PR campaign, timing is vital.
 Pushing a press release when the product/service is ready, communicating with journalists effectively, and promoting earned content will make a company more relevant.